| Articles ARCHITECTURE IN CYBERSPACE ORCYBERSPACE IN ARCHITECTURE?

 transfers.
 The Internet is like a global street bazaar, with thousands of conversation

+that make up Usenet and IRC (Internet-Relay-Chat).
 Other more substantial articles are posted in Newsgroups(Electronic articles with

 common interest) through E-mail (Electronic mail).
 Alternatively, browsing through the WWW